 - Incorporate the resources into class curriculum and lesson plans.

-- Form student teams (anywhere from one to six students) and collaborate with them to develop their idea and build their concept in the PowerPoint submission template.
-Have student teams create a video illustrating their idea.
-Encourage student teams to apply the lessons from the Resource Pack, and brainstorm concepts to help make a positive difference to the world.
+- Form teams (anywhere from two to six students) and collaborate with them to develop their idea and build their concept in the PowerPoint submission template.
+Have teams create a video illustrating their idea.
+Encourage them to apply the lessons from the Resource Pack, and brainstorm concepts to help make a positive difference to the world.
 Concepts should be aligned to the Microsoft AI for Good Initiatives focused on Health, Cultural Heritage, Earth, Accessibility, and Humanitarian Action.

 Looking for more information?
 Get all the details (plus the Resource Pack modules) here.

 Imagine Cup Junior is just the beginning!
-Help your students learn more about AI with the Exam AI-900: Microsoft Azure AI Fundamentals certification.
-Students can take the exam through Certiport testing platform.
+Help your competitors learn more about AI with the Microsoft Certified Fundamentals certification program.
 Students can also prepare for careers in big data, cloud computing, and security by earning a Microsoft Certified Fundamentals certification.
-For more information, contact a Certiport representative here.
+See all the certifications available in the Microsoft Certified Fundamentals program here.